 Can I already apply for a visa for a planned trip to Kenya?

 It is possible to already apply for a visa for Kenya for a planned holiday or business trip.
-Newly submitted applications will likely be approved starting 1 September.
-The exact date is still unknown.
-This is entirely dependent on the developments of the coronavirus in Kenya and in the rest of the world.
+Newly submitted applications will likely be approved within a few days.
+However, this is entirely dependent on the developments of the coronavirus in Kenya and in the rest of the world.

-CThe coronavirus (Covid-19) in Kenya has led to a temporary entry ban.
+The coronavirus (Covid-19) in Kenya has led to a temporary travel ban, which has since been lifted.

 When can I travel to Kenya again?

-Starting 1 August, all international flights to Kenya are resumed once more.
+Starting 1 August, international flights to Kenya are resumed.
 However, there are strict requirements for travelling to Kenya: Travellers arriving in Kenya must carry a PCR test with them which was taken a maximum of 96 hours before their arrival in Kenya.
 Travellers cannot have a body temperature above 37,5° C, and there can be no cases of persistent coughing, respiratory problems or other flue-like symptoms.

 On arrival, travellers from certain countries must spend 14 days in quarantine.
 Travellers from countries of which the Kenyan government believes that the risk of spreading of the coronavirus is low to average do not need to go into quarantine.
-This includes, among other countries, the United Kingdom, Germany, France and The Netherlands.
+This includes travellers from the United Kingdom, Germany, France, Belgium and The Netherlands - provided they can present a negative PCR test and do not show coronavirus symptoms.
 Each day, the Kenyan Health Department makes a new assessment of the risk profile of these countries.
 Keep in mind that the quarantine mandate can change on a daily basis.
+Travellers that show coronavirus symptoms on arrival, or were seated in the two rows behind a passenger with symptoms on the plane, must spend 14 days in quarantine.

 Also keep a close eye on the travel advice of the government.
 Currently, it is not advised to travel to Kenya due to the coronavirus.
 When this advice will change is not yet known.